Why should you hire me to be your next Keynote Speaker? The answer to that question can be found in why I decided to become a professional speaker.

 One of the greatest compliments for a professional speaker is to be invited back to speak at the same venue.
 In 2011 I was invited to speak at the Chautauqua Institution in New York State.
 During the summer season, 7.500 people are on the grounds on any given day to hear a variety of speakers talk about a variety of topics ranging from politics to literature to the environment to economics and everything in between.
 I have been invited back every year since to speak in the Chautauqua Heritage Lecture series.

 A number of professional colleagues have encouraged me to go on the speaking circuit.
 My presentations are entertaining, engaging, substantive and sincere.
-Since I am a university professor I don’t have to rely on speaking income to pay the bills.
-My speaking fee is about half of what is charged by professional speakers who rely on the income for their livelihood.
+Since I am a retired university professor I have a nice retirement income and I don’t have to rely on speaking income to pay the bills.
+Thus, my speaking fee is about half of what is charged by professional speakers who rely on the income for their livelihood.
 I truly enjoy speaking, making new friends and traveling.
 That is why I do it.
 I would like to be your next keynote speaker.